 A surgeon removes the lower part of the stomach with the cancer.
 The surgeon then attaches the remaining part of the stomach to the intestine.
 Nearby lymph nodes and other tissues may also be removed.

-Radiation therapy (also called radiotherapy) uses a large machine to administer high-energy rays into the patient’s body to kill the cancer cells.
+Radiation therapy (also called radiotherapy) administers high-energy rays to kill cancer cells.

 Unlike chemotherapy, radiation targets localized cells, meaning it only kills cells in the specific part of the body that has cancer.
 In gastric cancer treatment, radiation therapy is often given alongside chemotherapy.
-The radiation, emitted from a large machine outside the body, is administered during visits to a hospital or clinic.
-Treatments typically take place for around five days a week over the span of several weeks.
+Radiation therapy is administered in a hospital or clinic, typically about five days a week over the span of several weeks.

 Immunotherapy treatments help the immune system recognize cancer cells and destroy them.